Guidance on completion of a CPRD Research Data Governance (RDG) Application

 If you have any questions about accessing linked data, please contact CPRD Enquiries (enquiries@cprd.com).

-Question 13: Primary Care data
+Question 13: Primary Care data (Please note that this section is validated by CPRD)

-Question 14: Requests to access linked data
+Question 14: Requests to access linked data (Please note that this section is validated by CPRD)

 For all linked data requests, applicants must outline under the protocol section on “Planned use of linked data (if applicable), including the public health benefits to patients in England & Wales” how the main outputs of the proposed study will benefit patients in England and Wales.
 You may base your justification on how the study findings would improve patient care either directly or indirectly by informing clinical practice guidelines or public health policy.
+Please provide justification for each linked data source requested.

 • NCRAS Systemic Anti-Cancer Treatment (SACT) data